 - For organizations with total operating revenue above $250,000, the sum of requests for CAC grants during the same year of funding cannot exceed 50% of the total operating revenue from the most recently completed fiscal year.

 - If you have previously been funded by this grant in Cycle A, you may only apply to the same funding strand if your project content differs from your previously funded project (ex: Funding for Cycle A & B in the State Facility strand with different project content).
 You may apply with the same project content only if you are serving a different population or different facility (ex: Same project content for Cycle A & B, serving two different County Facilities and/or Community Spaces).

 Online Application Portal: calartscouncil.smartsimple.com

-CAC staff is available to offer guidance and clarification in preparing your proposal.
+Before contacting staff, check FAQs to see if application questions can be answered.
+If staff assistance is still required for guidance or clarification, email is the best way to contact Program Specialists.
 We recommend that you contact staff well in advance of the deadline to ensure you can be accommodated.
+Please note: staff assistance is not available after 5:00 p.m. on the day of a grant deadline.
 People who are Deaf, Hard of Hearing, Deaf Blind, or have difficulty speaking may dial 711 to reach the California Relay Service (CRS).
 Large print is available upon request.

 Arts Program Specialist